 Accountability for maintaining role boundaries and standards.
 Adherence to laws and standards.
-Fundamentals of Interpretation

 Interpreters are responsible for the quality of interpretation provided and accountable to all parties and the organizations engaging the interpreter's service.

 6.a The interpreter identifies and corrects interpretation errors as soon as possible.